MichaelRumpler/GestureSample/parts/3_CodeSamples.md

 ![Sample XAML](../assets/images/xaml.png)

-Here on `LongPressed` the method `Red_LongPressed` should be called.
+Here on `LongPressed` the method `Red_LongPressed` will be called.
 The method must be defined in the code behind file like this

 ~~~~ cs
     void Red_LongPressed(object sender, MR.Gestures.LongPressEventArgs e)